-"The winners we celebrate each year exemplify the kinds of action that are needed to resolve conflicts in this region and around the world," commented IIE president Allan E. Goodman.
-"We are particularly pleased to present the 10th anniversary IIE Goldberg Prize to two winners, Tal Harris and Samer Makhlouf, who are working to train the young leaders who will be the next generation of peacemakers.
-They embody Vic Goldberg's long-time commitment to bettering the world through international cooperation.
+According to Dr. Goodman, “The winners we celebrate each year exemplify the kinds of joint action that are needed to resolve conflicts in this region and around the world.
+They embody Vic Goldberg’s long-time commitment to bettering the world through international cooperation.”

 About the Institute of International Education

-The Institute of International Education is a world leader in the international exchange of people and ideas.
-An independent, not-for-profit organization founded in 1919, IIE has a network of 19 offices and affiliates worldwide and over 1,200 member institutions.
+The Institute of International Education (IIE) is a world leader in the international exchange of people and ideas.
+An independent, not-for-profit organization founded in 1919, IIE has a network of 18 offices worldwide and over 1,000 member institutions.
 IIE designs and implements programs of study and training for students, educators, young professionals and trainees from all sectors with funding from government agencies, foundations, and corporations.
 IIE also conducts policy research and program evaluations, and provides advising and counseling on international education and opportunities abroad.

 About Victor J. Goldberg

 Victor J. Goldberg retired from IBM in 1993 as a corporate vice president after a 34-year career at the company.
 Mr. Goldberg received both his undergraduate and his M.B.A. degrees from Northwestern University.
 He joined the Board of Trustees of the Institute of International Education in 1979, is a member of its Executive Committee and served for 13 years as vice chairman of the Board.
-He has served as a trustee of the International Fellowship Program, a Ford Foundation initiative for underserved populations around the world, and also serves on the Westchester County Fair Campaign Practices Committee and the board of Education Through Music, a non-profit organization running music programs for over 15,000 students in underserved urban neighborhoods.
+He is a trustee of the International Fellowship Program, a Ford Foundation initiative for underserved populations around the world, and also serves on the Westchester County Fair Campaign Practices Committee and the board of Education Through Music.

 About the Prize